FAIR2-for-research-software/Documentation/episodes/cli.md

     main()
 ```

 When the user executes our CLI, Python will know to run the `main()` function and execute our research code.
+In this case, our research code hasn't been written yet, so we'll just show a message on the screen for now.

 The logical statement `if __name__ == "__main__"` means that the `main()` function will *only* run when the code is run from the comand line as the [top-level code environment](https://docs.python.org/3/library/__main__.html#what-is-the-top-level-code-environment).